News

 Quantifying the Impact of Emotional Data

-Academic research is measuring how emotion-aware systems influence human decisions.
-One study found that emotional data from social media can improve financial risk models.
-When combined with traditional variables, it enhances prediction accuracy for online lending platforms.
+Academic research is exploring the impact of emotion-aware systems on human decisions.
+One study found that emotional data extracted from social media can significantly improve financial risk models.
+When combined with traditional variables, this emotional data enhances the accuracy of predictions for online lending platforms.

 Finance and the Trust Factor